yeoman/generator-angular/readme.md

 **Note: Generators are to be run from the root directory of your app.**

 ### App
 Sets up a new AngularJS + Firebase app, generating all the boilerplate you need to get started.
-The app generator also optionally installs FirebaseSimpleLogin, Bootstrap and additional AngularJS modules, such as angular-resource (installed by default).
+The app generator also optionally installs Firebase authentication and account management, Bootstrap and additional AngularJS modules, such as angular-resource (installed by default).

 Example:
 ```bash